Becoming an MPD Volunteer

 Every day, police officers are faced with difficult decisions, some of which can be traumatic or life-altering.
 In the event such unfortunate instances occur, it is imperative that our officers know they have someone they can speak to who fully understands their circumstances and the struggle they may be facing, while also remaining emotionally detached enough so as to offer proper guidance and comfort.

 The MPD has a long-standing Chaplain Corps to offer assistance, empathy and compassion to its members.
+To better support our members, MPD is currently recruiting leaders of all faiths and denominations to serve as volunteer police chaplains.
+All who meet the eligibility criteria are welcome to apply.

 Qualifications for appointment as a chaplain include: